reportportal/docs/src/md/src/GettingStarted/ProjectConfiguration.md

 - CUSTOMER

 >**Note:**
-Administrator has all privileges on the project.
+The administrator has all privileges on the project.

 #### Edit project role

-To edit project role, perform the following steps:
+To edit the project role, perform the following steps:

 1. Login into the ReportPortal as a user with PROJECT_MANAGER or LEAD project role.